Additional BI RADS category 4 and 5 diagnostic workup.

-BIRADS is a classification system used by radiologists to categorise breast screening results.
-BIRADS stands for Breast Imaging Reporting and Data System and was developed by the American College of Radiology.
+Radiologists use a BI RADS classification system to categorise breast screening results.
+The BI RADS stands for Breast Imaging Reporting and Data System and was developed by the American College of Radiology

-Each BI-RADS category reflects an increased suspicion in the interpretation of the radiologist for the likelihood of being diagnosed with breast cancer.
-Although there are seven different BI-RADS mammogram (and breast ultrasound and mri now) assessment categories, there are really only four possible outcomes.
+Each BI RADS category reflects an increased suspicion in the interpretation of the radiologist for the likelihood of being diagnosed with breast cancer.
+So, there are seven different mammogram, ultrasound and mri BI RADS assessment categories.
+However, there are really only four possible outcomes.

 - There could be additional imaging studies right away (ultrasound, MRI, or more detailed breast mammogram with extra views).

-- Next there could be a recommendation for ‘routine’ interval mammography, which means a patient will be re-evaluated at her next routine scheduled annual mammogram.
+- Next there could be a recommendation for ‘routine’ interval mammography.
+This means more regular follow-up mammograms and assessment.

-- Or, a patient could be recommended for a ‘short interval’ follow-up mammogram, which is usually in about 6 months time,
+- Or, the radiologists recommends a patient for a ‘short interval’ follow-up mammogram, this is usually in about 6 months time

-But on the whole, the positive predictive value of category 4 mammographically detected breast abnormalities is between 23% and 34%, which is not all that high at all.
+So, the positive predictive value of category 4 breast abnormalities on mammogram is between 23% and 34%.
+This is not all that high at all.

-With experience a radiologist learns to fine tune their own diagnostic techniques and send less patients for biopsy or only those which are the most suspicious for breast cancer.
+With experience, a radiologist learns to fine tune their own diagnostic techniques.
+So, as a result radiologists send less patients for breast biopsy.
+Hopefully, only patients who are the most suspicious for breast cancer will have a biopsy.

 Category 5 breast lesions, however, are very likely to be breast cancer with a positive predictive value ranging between about 80% and 97%.

-Overall, when biopsy is requested, the rate of breast cancer diagnosis is about 30%
+Overall, after biopsy, the rate of breast cancer diagnosis is about 30%

-Among initial findings on mammograms that require biopsy, the most common BI-RADS category is a category 4 breast lesion (which are ‘suspicious for malignancy’) and occur about 70% of the time.
+Among initial findings on mammograms that require biopsy, the most common BI-RADS category is a category 4 breast lesion.
+These lesions are ‘suspicious for malignancy’ and occur about 70% of the time.
 BI-RADS category 5 lesions (highly suspicious of malignancy) account for about 13% of screening mammograms requiring biopsy.
-Breast lesions identified at mammograph screening and classified as BI-RADS category 3 or ‘probably benign’ account for about 11% of biopsy requests.
+Breast lesions that are BI RADS category 3 on mammogram. account for about 11% of biopsy requests.

 BI-RADS category 3 lesions should not be biopsied

-Breast lesions detected on mammogram at BI-RADS category 3 are really not advised to go for biopsy evaluation.
-Nonetheless, a great number of BI-RADS 3 cases are sent for biopsy.
-In many instances the reasons for proceeding with a biopsy are not medically derived, but are related to patient anxiety or perhaps physician insecurity.
+For a Category 3 BI RADS on mammogram, specialists will usually not advise a breast biopsy.
+Nonetheless, a great number of BI-RADS 3 cases do end up having a biopsy.
+In many instances the reasons for proceeding with a biopsy are not medically necessary, but are related to patient anxiety or perhaps physician insecurity.

 The Positive predictive value typically increases for palpable breast masses

-Also, the radiologist would have an increased suspicious of malignancy if the mass showed microcalcifications with a segmental distribution and a linear morphology.
-These are just some of the mammographic indicators which come into play with a BI-RADS category 4 assessment and the decision whether or not a biopsy is required.
-The positive predictive value of breast cancer in BI-RADS category 3 and category 5 lesions remains about the same whether the lesion is palpable or not.
+These are just some of the mammographic indicators which come into play with a BI-RADS category 4 assessment and the decision whether or not a biopsy is necessary.
+The positive predictive value of breast cancer in BI RADS category 3 and 5 lesions remains about the same.
+This is regardless of whether the lesion is palpable or not.
 But in suspicious breast masses, categorized as BI-RADS 4, the positive predictive value increases by up to 30% if the lesion is physically palpable.

 Vacuum assisted device (VAD) used for adequate sampling.